-Whether you’ve suffered an electric shock from a defective product or from an electric shock at work, we’re ready to help you claim compensation.
-Our team of specialists will offer a free consultation in which the merits of your claim will be assessed.
-After you’ve been given free legal advice, we could connect you with one of our personal injury solicitors if your case is strong enough.
+Whether you’ve suffered an electric shock from a defective product or an electric shock at work, we’re ready to help you claim compensation.
+Our team of specialists offer a free consultation in which the merits of your claim will be assessed.
+After you’ve been given free legal advice, we could put you through to one of our personal injury solicitors if your case is strong enough.
 They’ll represent you on a No Win, No Fee basis if your claim is accepted meaning you’ll only have to pay them if you receive compensation.

-Please call us on 0800 652 1345 if you’d like to claim compensation for an electric shock injury.
+Please call us on 0800 652 1345 to discuss an electric shock claim.
 Otherwise, please continue reading to find out more about how claims are processed.

 - The claimant was owed a legal duty of care by the defendant; and